 Will Online Reputation Management Help You? – The Bottom Line

-In today’s digital world, your online reputation matters.
+In today’s digital world, your online reputation (or digital reputation) matters.
 Using the internet to find information about people has become second nature for most consumers, so even if someone has never heard of you, they might learn everything they need to know simply by typing your name into a search engine.

 If that happens, then you must work hard to manage your online reputation in order to ensure that positive results appear before negative ones.
 And with a little effort and patience, it’s entirely possible to turn things around in a hurry.